 Advocacy is about convincing a political, business or social leader or organization to take a desired course of action.
 There are many methods and tools of advocacy such as writing letters, meeting and calling your elected officials, writing and delivering testimony at public hearings in Annapolis, for example with our UU Legislative Ministry of Maryland (UULMMD).
 UU's also have the opportunity to advocate nationally through UUA-affiliated organizations such as the UUA's Side With Love and the join UUA-UU Service Commitee (UUSC) Love Resists campaign as well as with the UU's for Social Justice (UUSJ).
 We can advance human rights worldwide by supporting the work of the UU Service Committee and the UUA United Nations Office (UU-UNO).
 These organizations help us to advocate for policies that are consonant with our UU principles.

-From January to April, the Maryland General Assembly will convene in Annapolis to consider legislation including bills of interest to UU's.
+On January 12, 2022, the Maryland General Assembly will convene in Annapolis to consider legislation including bills of interest to UU's.
 The UU Legislative Ministry of Maryland (UULMMD) encourages UU's throughout the state to support and advocate for these bills.
 We have included a brief guide explaining how to advocate with legislators during the pandemic.

 Tips in a brief guide about virtual meetings with legislators, constructing messages, signing up for alerts, learning about issues.
-The Guide is entitled Making "Good Trouble" -- A Pocket Guide to UU Advocacy 2021 version 2, a pdf file..
+The Guide is entitled Making "Good Trouble" -- A Guide to UU Advocacy 2022 version 7.0, a pdf file.

 The UUA reminds us that we can: